Kuruburu/WellBeingDiary-electron/README.md

 # WellBeing Diary UI

-An Electron application with React and Ttailwind
+An Electron application with React and Tailwind that's a follow up to the previous API project

 ## Recommended IDE Setup